SammyEnigma/WhyIUseAwait/README.md

 The left button blocks the UI when running the calculation.
 The right button does not block the UI (by running the calculation in a Task).

+Examine the code, and you'll see how it works.